Cosmic Void Baryon Acoustic Oscillation Measurement: Evaluation of Sensitivity to Selection Effects: BAO constraints with incomplete samples

-Nonetheless, the void autocorrelation is rarely fit on its own.
-The combined galaxy-void sample incorporates more information and helps mitigate the effect of the suboptimal BAO fitting method on the results.
-We now apply this method to lightcone data.
-First we optimize the clustering measurements by tuning the $w$ parameter of the modified LS estimator.
-To do this we explore various $w$ values and perform the BAO fit on the average of the mocks as well as evaluating the BAO $\SNR$ for each $w$.
+When using light cones, the data volume is reduced and the fits to void auto correlations are more difficult.
+To improve the significance of the signal for the fit we use instead the combined 2PCF.
+This implies that we must first optimise the clustering measurements by tuning the $w_v$ parameter of the modified LS estimator.
+Thus, we explore various $w$ values and perform the BAO fit on the average of the mocks as well as evaluating the BAO $\SNR$ for each $w_v$.
+We choose values of $w_v$ in the range of $(-0.2, -0.01)$.
+These values are negative to account for the fact that voids and galaxies are anti-correlated, which means that the peak in the cross-correlation is negative.
+Thus, $w_v<0$ is required in order to add the contribution of the cross correlation.

-The top panel in \reffig{fig:snr-comb} shows the $\SNR$ vs. $w$ relations with both the local and constant cuts for catalogs before reconstruction.
-It is evident that in the low $z$ bin, the relation is very similar when comparing constant and local cuts, as would be expected given the similarities between the void correlations in this case.
-For the high $z$ bin however it is possible to see a significant $~95\%$ confidence interval (CI) increase in the $\SNR$, again compatible with the results from the void $\SNR$ only.
-The bottom panel in the same figure shows the corresponding post-reconstruction results.
-Notice that contrary to what is seen pre-reconstruction, the use of the local cut makes the $\SNR$ peak move towards smaller values of $\abs{w}$, almost two orders of magnitude smaller than the optimal $\abs{w}$ when using a constant cut.
-This is probably related to the fact that the number of voids obtained in the clustering sample, $\abs{\mathcal{V}_l}$, is $\sim1.15$ times that of the sample obtained from the constant cut.
+The top panels in \reffig{fig:snr-comb} shows the $\SNR$ vs. $w_v$ relations with both the local and constant cuts for catalogues before reconstruction.
+In the low $z$ bin (left), the relationships for the constant and local cuts are very similar.
+This is expected given the similarities between the void correlations for this bin (\reffig{fig:void-tpcf-avg}).
+In the high $z$ bin (right), however, there is a significant $~95~{\rm per cent}$ confidence interval (CI) increase in the $\SNR$ of the local cut when compared to the constant cut.
+This is also compatible with the results from the void $\SNR$ only.
+The bottom panels of \reffig{fig:snr-comb} display the corresponding post-reconstruction results.
+Evidently, the difference between the void samples is not significant according to the displayed jackknife confidence interval.
+As a reference we include the $\SNR$ value of a galaxy-galaxy correlation along with its 95 {\rm per cent} CI.
+The SNR clearly improves when using void information with $w_v\sim-0.1$ but drops as the void terms start dominating the combination.

-\reffig{fig:bao-avg-comb} shows the results of the BAO fit performed with the different $w$ parameters.
-We show the fitted $\alpha$, $\sigma_\alpha$, as well as the \textsc{Multinest} best-fit $\chi^2$ and Bayesian evidence $\mathcal{Z}$.

-Before reconstruction $\sigma_\alpha$ is very similar regardless of the radius cut chosen and suggests an optimal value of $w\approx-0.05$.
-Notice that to the left, the error on $\alpha$ increases significantly as the contribution of voids ($\sim\abs{w}$) does.
-The best-fit $\chi^2$ however shows a minimum around $w=-0.25$ for most cases, except for the constant cut in the high $z$ bin.

-Post-reconstruction BAO fits show a similar trend to that seen in the $\SNR$.
-For the constant cut the minimum $\sigma_\alpha$ remains around $w\approx-0.05$ while for the local cut the minimum lies at $w\approx-0.005$.
-The best-fit $\chi^2$ in this case is very low when using the constant cut, even when $w\rightarrow0$.

-For pre reconstruction then, we use the values of $w=-0.05$ for the constant and local cuts.
-For post-reconstruction, we use $w=-0.05$ for the constant cut and $w=-0.005$ for the local.